Waldhorn, Johann Heinrich Eichentopf, Leipzig 1722 (Inv.-Nr. 1976-856) © Deutsches Museum / Reinhard Krause

 Deutsches Museum

 From the organ, clavichord, oboe d'amore and trumpet to the synthesiser – many instruments have played an important role in Bach's work and reception.
-A tour especially developed for the Bach Festival, available as an app or analogue on paper, leads visitors to instruments in the newly designed Musical Instruments exhibition at the Deutsches Museum.
+A tour especially developed for the Bachfest, available as an app, leads visitors to instruments in the newly designed Musical Instruments exhibition at the Deutsches Museum.

 You can discover original instruments from Johann Sebastian Bach's time, but also, for example, what role his music played in the introduction of the synthesizer.
 And you can explore what trumpets and clarinets were all about in Bach's time, what the horns looked like and what are the differences between the clavichord, harpsichord and fortepiano.

-The app also allows visitors to take a look at instruments that are in storage, such as the first replica of the so-called Berlin Bach harpsichord, which was made for the Deutsches Museum.
+The app also allows visitors to listen to some instruments and to take a look at instruments that are in storage, such as the first replica of the so-called Berlin Bach harpsichord, which was made for the Deutsches Museum.

 Venue